| | | | | |

 One cannot simply visit Jasper without visiting the Jasper SkyTram and riding Canada’s highest, longest, guided aerial tramway.
-It’s only a 7-minute journey to the top, but once there you’ll be greeted to some of the best views of Jasper and the surrounding area from an elevation of 2,263 metres.
-From here, you ca n continue hiking up to the summit for even more impressive views or take it easy at the Summit Restaurant.
+It’s only a 7-minute journey to the top, but once there, you’ll be greeted with some of the best views of Jasper and the surrounding area from an elevation of 2,263 metres.
+From here, you can continue hiking up to the summit for even more impressive views or take it easy at the Summit Restaurant.

 On your way back to town from Maligne Lake, do stop and do the hike into Maligne Canyon.
 If you’re too tired, no problem.
 Maligne Canyon is only 10 minutes from town, making it an easy place to return.
 This is a fairly simple hike that takes you through the canyon, past waterfalls, and into the thick pine forest.
 It’s beautiful.